16th Annual Carmel Inns of Distinction - 2014 - Part 2 - The Cypress Inn

 Amenities: Complimentary Breakfast, Eco-conscious,

-Ocean View Rooms, Pet Friendly Rooms
+Ocean View Rooms, Pet Friendly Rooms,

 Terry's Lounge and Restaurant on Site